cekrem/cekrem.github.io/content/posts/starting-small-with-elm-a-widget-approach.md

 ## Responsive Behavior

-A fun challenge when commiting to _not_ relying on external CSS is hiding/showing based on screen size.
+A fun challenge when committing to _not_ relying on external CSS is hiding/showing based on screen size.
 Rather than relying on CSS media queries, my beloved widget uses a CSS `clamp()` function to hide the entire widget on smaller screens.

 I bet you haven't seen one of these in the wild, and I don't really think you should try the following at home either: